mmpokharanakar/mmpokharanakar/README.md

 # Mugdha Pokharanakar
-- Hi, I’m Mugdha, an Integrated PhD student at the [Department of Mathematics](https://maths.iiserb.ac.in/), [IISER Bhopal](https://www.iiserb.ac.in/).
+- Hi, I’m Mugdha, an integrated PhD student at the [Department of Mathematics](https://maths.iiserb.ac.in/), [IISER Bhopal](https://www.iiserb.ac.in/).
 - I am interested in learning, teaching and research in mathematics.

 <!---